Namibia Photo Safaris

 Day 11: We will be up for dawn to allow us to visit the iconic Dead Vlei and Sossusvlei.
 You will know the images from here as they are quite unique locations, and they are both amazing locations to work in photographically: a real landscape photographers dream.
 From a wildlife perspective oryx are reasonably common in the area and we have photographed avocet of all species in a dried-up part of Sossusvlei itself one year too so there’s still plenty of wildlife to add to the landscape opportunities.
 With a break in the middle of the day we will explore the area for the full day under our own steam.

-Day 12: Dependant on final flight times/schedules we hope to have a final early morning session in the park before heading back to Windhoek and our evening flights back to your home country: a perfect Namibian location on which to finish the trip for sure.
+Day 12: Depending on final flight times/schedules we hope to have a final early morning session in the park before heading back to Windhoek and our evening flights back to your home country: a perfect Namibian location on which to finish the trip for sure.

 Day 13: Arrive back to your home country.